What Is TSCM

 • Entry into unsafe roof cavities or confined spaces

-Professional inspections are non-invasive and evidence-based.
+Inspections are non-invasive and evidence-based.

 When Is TSCM Appropriate?

-• There is a high-conflict separation or family court matter
+• High-conflict separation or family court matters

-• Confidential business discussions are taking place
+• Confidential business discussions

-• There is documented stalking or harassment
+• Documented stalking or harassment

-• You require peace of mind
+• Peace of mind is needed

 Is TSCM Legal in Queensland?